Productive Process Pyramid™ 的後製程監控層著重監控與報告活動，可提供結果資訊及完整製程的路徑。這些資訊性措施可用於影響後續的活動。

 In tough times, manufacturers focus on reducing their operating costs, but may not be able to afford to spend their way out by buying more productive machinery.
 With that pathway closed, what are the opportunities for radically reducing costs without replacing existing machines?
 This paper explores four areas where substantial savings can be found if firms are prepared to change the way they control their machining processes.

-Leaflet: (AP010) Productive Process Pattern: Productive Process Patterns™ [en]
+Educational article: (AP010) Productive Process Pattern: Productive Process Patterns™ [en]

 Introduction to the Productive Process Patterns™ - solutions for intelligent process control within manufacturing